-Quick answer: FERPA-compliant SMS means sending text messages to students without disclosing protected education records to unauthorized parties, obtaining proper consent before texting non-directory information, and choosing a vendor with strong data governance practices, written data use agreements, and encryption protecting student data in transit and at rest.
+Quick answer: FERPA-compliant SMS means texting students without disclosing protected education records to unauthorized parties, obtaining documented consent before any message references non-directory information, and using a vendor bound by a written data use agreement with encryption in transit (TLS 1.3) and at rest (256-bit AES).
+Schools can text students under FERPA; the law restricts what the message contains and how the platform handles student data, not the act of texting itself.

 The Family Educational Rights and Privacy Act (FERPA) protects the privacy of student education records at institutions that receive federal funding.
 An education record is broadly defined: any record, file, document, or other material that contains information directly related to a student and is maintained by an educational institution or a party acting for the institution.

 Most compliance teams immediately think of transcripts, grades, and financial aid files.
 But FERPA's scope extends further.
-A text message that references a student's enrollment status, academic standing, financial aid disbursement, disciplinary matter, or health record held by the institution can contain education record information — and must be handled accordingly.
+A text message that references a student's enrollment status, academic standing, financial aid disbursement, disciplinary matter, or health record held by the institution can contain education record information, and it must be handled accordingly.

 This does not mean institutions cannot text students.
 It means the content of those messages, and the platform carrying them, must meet FERPA's handling standards.
-General outreach — event reminders, campus alerts, enrollment deadline notices — typically does not disclose protected records.
+General outreach such as event reminders, campus alerts, and enrollment deadline notices typically does not disclose protected records.
 Messages that reference individual student data require closer scrutiny.

 Directory information, consent, and the opt-in question